 Interior & Product Design

-*Istituto Marangoni preparatory level courses focus on personal enrichment and enjoyment aimed at young of 16-17 years old and aspiring creatives who may be considering university level study.
+Istituto Marangoni preparatory level courses focus on personal enrichment and enjoyment aimed at young and aspiring creatives who may be considering university level study.
 At this level of study there are no exams or assessments to worry about.
-No prior technical or software skills are required.
+Courses are specifically crafted for anyone interested in learning about design and creative processes, from the very basics, through to some of the more interesting and complex elements.
+No prior design or software skills are required.

 Day 1: Design Culture: Interior, Product, and Furniture Design.
 Italian Design.